BuzzerrdBaait/App_Depo/README.md

 <h3>Task and Purpose:</h3><p1>To deploy and continue building reusable Django apps.
 To share Django knowledge for the love of programming!</p1>

-<h3>Welcome</h3><p1>I have been buildling in Django for a little over a year now.
-I host two web apps currently. www.ilovecookbooks.org and www.flashcardzz.com.
-So my short term goal is to house both of these under one roof "App Depo".</p1>
+<h3>Welcome</h3><p1>I host two web apps currently. www.ilovecookbooks.org and www.flashcardzz.com.
+So my short term goal is to house both of these under one roof "App Depo".
+I want to continue improving these applications but there is a lot I want to build.
+I'm happy to have other developers join the project as well.
+I will help you!!</p1>

 <h3>Goals</h3>
 <li>Find people who want to develop or learn how to wire in urls,create models,views,forms,ect.</li>